About Us

 Rebecka has a background in project management and education, and is also a breastfeeding peer supporter.
 She is mum to two lively boys and is passionate about strengthening communities around new parents and during early childrearing years.

-Rebecka is always keen to have open conversations around metal health in parenthood, and is committed to reducing the stigma attached to parents reaching out for counselling support.
-Becks is a trustee who also covers our Counselling Coordinator role when Lucy is on annual leave or sick leave.
+Rebecka is always keen to have open conversations around mental health in parenthood, and is committed to reducing the stigma attached to parents reaching out for counselling support.

 About Our Counsellors